NelminDev/NDCore/usage/configurations/JSONConfiguration.md

 - JSON configurations support all the same operations as YAML configurations in Bukkit
 - The implementation uses Google's Gson library for JSON processing
 - When loading invalid JSON, an InvalidConfigurationException will be thrown
+- For detailed documentation on the getOrThrow methods, see the FileConfiguration class